Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Methodology

-\paragraph{\textit{Processor}.} The processor iteratively processes the latent features via cell-embedded MPNN block.
-As discussed above, the key contribution of cell-embedded MPNN block lies in the introduction of the concept of cell.
-Figure \ref{fig:cell} depicts the process from ``node-edge'' interaction to ``node-edge-cell'' mode.
-Obviously, we divided the original edge channel $e_{ij}^{l}$ into two parts: itself and its adjacent cells.
-With this simple process, the node can exchanges information with itself (0-order), its immediate neighbors (1-order), and its adjacent cells (2-order).
-In general, the cell features $c^{l+1}_{ijk}$ and edge features $e^{l+1}_{ij}$ firstly learn the effective information from adjacent nodes features, and then these features are aggregated to formulate the next node states $h^{l+1}_{i}$.
-The procedure of CellMPNN block can be described by the following forms:
+\paragraph{\textbf{{Processor}.}} The processor iteratively processes the latent features from the upstream encoder via the CE block.
+We divided the original edge channel $\mathbf{e}_{ij}^{l}$ into two parts: itself and its adjacent cells.
+With this simple process, the node can exchanges information with itself ({nodal info}), its immediate neighbor edges ({derivative info}), and its adjacent cells ({integral info}).
+In general, the cell features $\mathbf{c}^{l+1}_{ijk}$ and edge features $\mathbf{e}^{l+1}_{ij}$ firstly learn the effective information from adjacent nodes features, and then are aggregated to formulate the next node states $\mathbf{h}^{l+1}_{i}$.